Moon

 (And It Went Like)

-Is there a need in the world for men like you?
+in the world of men for you?

-In gossips of fuss across your desk
+gossips of fuss across your desk

-and from hollow trivia - no rest,
+and from hollow trivia - there's no rest,

 no yellow half-moon, large and low,